Player Class¶

 Looking Forward¶

-Now that we have working Table
+Now that we have working Table, Game, and Player classes, we have

 two fundamental choices.
-One option is to build more subclass of the Player
+One option is to build more subclass of the Player class.

 The other choice is to put an overall simulation wrapper around the work done so far.